Step 2. Harvesting

 These rough assessments should be confirmed with an oven or microwave DM test.

-TOP TIP: Harvest correctly to optimise starch content and to set the crop up for a good consolidation – by cutting at the right time, cutting at the correct height and achieving the right chop length.
+TOP TIP: Harvest maize correctly to optimise starch content and to set the crop up for a good consolidation – by cutting at the right time, cutting at the correct height and achieving the right chop length.

 Use the optimum cutting height and chop length